TheCreeper/UselessLocker/README.md

 ## Features

 - Highly portable.
 Should run on Windows/Linux/BSD.
+- Opens a webpage to notify the user.
+- Sends encryption key to a server.
+- Store any necessary files in a zip archive appended to the executable.
 - Uses RSA + AES128/256 CBC PKCS7.
-- Sends encryption key to a server.
 - Works offline.
-- Opens a webpage to notify the user.
-- Store any necessary files in a zip archive appended to the executable.

-## Requirements

-- Linux/BSD/cygwin enviroment
-- Golang
-- zip

 ## Usage